edgelesssys/contrast/docs/docs/getting-started/deployment.md

 If verification succeeds, it confirms that the Coordinator is running in the expected Confidential Computing environment with the correct code version.
 The Coordinator then returns its configuration over a secure TLS channel.
-The CLI stores this information—including the mesh root certificate (`mesh-ca.pem`), the manifest history, and the associated policies—in the `verify/` directory.
+The CLI stores this information—including the mesh root certificate (`mesh-ca.pem`), the manifest history, and the associated initdata documents—in the `verify/` directory.

-### Auditing the manifest and policies
+### Auditing the manifest

 Next, the stored Coordinator configuration should be audited.
-A user—or a trusted third party—can review the manifest and the referenced policies to ensure they meet expectations.
+A user—or a trusted third party—can review the manifest and the referenced initdata documents to ensure they meet expectations.

 ## 8. Connect securely to the frontend